Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/create-custom-renderer-feature-compatibility-mode.md

     }
     ```

 3. Implement the `Dispose` method that destroys the material instance that the Renderer Feature creates.
+The method also calls the `Dispose` method from the render pass class.

     ```C#
     protected override void Dispose(bool disposing)
     {
+        blurRenderPass.Dispose();
         #if UNITY_EDITOR
             if (EditorApplication.isPlaying)
             {